How Leadership Coaching Works: A Behind-the-Scenes Look

 Why This Works When Training Programs Don’t

-Training programs teach you new tactics:
+Training programs teach you tactics:

 • Better delegation frameworks